Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

     1. Under **Grant Type**, select **Authorization Code**.
     1. In both the **Sign-in redirect URIs** and **Sign-out redirect URIs** fields, enter: `https://cloud.konghq.com/login`
-    1. In the Assigments section, for **Controlled access**, choose your preferred access level for this application.
+    1. In the Assignments section, for **Controlled access**, choose your preferred access level for this application.
 This preferred access level sets the permissions for Okta admins.